tendermint/tendermint/spec/abci/apps.md

 not yet been committed.
 It should be initialized to the latest committed state at the end of every `Commit`.

-The CheckTxState may be updated concurrently with the DeliverTxState, as messages may be sent concurrently on the Consensus and Mempool connections.
-However, before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.
+Before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.
+The `CheckTxState` may be updated concurrently with the `DeliverTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.

-After `Commit`, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
-To prevent the mempool from rechecking all transactions every time a block is committed, set the configuration option `mempool.recheck=false`.
-As of Tendermint v0.32.1, an additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).
+After `Commit`, while still holding the mempool lock, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
+An additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).

-Finally, the mempool will unlock and new transactions can be processed through CheckTx again.
+Finally, after re-checking transactions in the mempool, Tendermint will unlock the mempool connection.
+New transactions are once again able to be processed through CheckTx.

-Note that CheckTx doesn't have to check everything that affects transaction validity; the expensive things can be skipped.
-In fact, CheckTx doesn't have to check anything; it might say that any transaction is a valid transaction.
-Unlike DeliverTx, CheckTx is just there as a sort of weak filter to keep invalid transactions out of the blockchain.
-It's weak, because a Byzantine node doesn't care about CheckTx; it can propose a block full of invalid transactions if it wants.
+Note that CheckTx is just a weak filter to keep invalid transactions out of the block chain.
+CheckTx doesn't have to check everything that affects transaction validity; the expensive things can be skipped.
+It's weak because a Byzantine node doesn't care about CheckTx; it can propose a block full of invalid transactions if it wants.

 #### Replay Protection

 To prevent old transactions from being replayed, CheckTx must implement replay protection.

-Tendermint provides the first defense layer by keeping a lightweight in-memory cache of 100k (`[mempool] cache_size`) last transactions in the mempool.
-If Tendermint is just started or the clients sent more than 100k transactions, old transactions may be sent to the application.
+It is possible for old transactions to be sent to the application.
 So it is important CheckTx implements some logic to handle them.

-If there are cases in your application where a transaction may become invalid in some future state, you probably want to disable Tendermint's cache.
-You can do that by setting `[mempool] cache_size = 0` in the config.

 ### Query Connection